kubevirt/user-guide/docs/virtual_machines/virtual_hardware.md

     ...
 ```

-Default CPU model is set when vmi doesn’t have any cpu model.
+Default CPU model is set when vmi doesn't have any cpu model.
 When vmi
-has cpu model set, then vmi’s cpu model is preferred.
+has cpu model set, then vmi's cpu model is preferred.
 When default cpu
-model is not set and vmi’s cpu model is not set too, `host-model` will
+model is not set and vmi's cpu model is not set too, `host-model` will
 be set.
 Default cpu model can be changed when kubevirt is running.
 When
 CPUNodeDiscovery feature gate is enabled Kubevirt creates node selector
 with default cpu model.